Talha Talib: Career

 Talha Talib won the silver medal in the 56 kg category at the 2015 Commonwealth Youth Games in Samoa.
 He lifted 102 kg in snatch and 115 kg in clean and jerk for an aggregate of 217 kg.
 In October 2016, he participated in the IWF Youth World Championships in Penang, where he could only achieve 9th position in the 62 kg category.
 The next week, at the 2016 Commonwealth Youth Championships in Penang, he claimed silver in the 62 kg category, and was named Best Weightlifter.

 He competed at the 2018 Commonwealth Games and won a bronze medal in the 62 kg category, lifting a total of 283 kg at the age of 18.

+In December 2018, Talha competed at the 5th International Solidarity Weightlifting Championship held in Cairo, Egypt, in the 67 kg category.
+He won a gold medal in the snatch with a lift of 136 kg, along with silver medals in the clean & jerk (155 kg) and total (291 kg).

 At the 2019 South Asian Games, Talib won gold in 67 kg category with a total weight of 292 kg (140 kg in snatch and 152 kg in clean and jerk).

-In February 2020, while competing in the 67 kg category at the 6th International Solidarity Weightlifting Championship in Tashkent, Talib secured a gold medal in snatch by lifting 142 kg.
-He also won gold in clean and jerk with a weight of 162 kg.
-This aggregate weight of 304 kg helped him claim another gold.
+In February 2020, he participated in the 6th International Solidarity Weightlifting Championship in Tashkent, Uzbekistan, again in the 67 kg division.
+Talib delivered a dominant performance, securing three gold medals by lifting 142 kg in the snatch, 162 kg in the clean & jerk, and achieving a total of 304 kg.

 In April 2020, at the 49th Asian Weightlifting Championships, he won a bronze medal by lifting 148 kg in snatch in 67 kg event.

 He was brought into the national limelight at the following Olympics, where he finished fifth in the men's 67 kg event.
 Initially, Talib could not qualify directly for the event since he had missed a few events.
 However, he secured an invitational spot offered by the Tripartite Commission.
 At the event, Talib's lift of 151 kg in the snatch category was the second-best of the round.
 His overall tally of 320 kg was just 2 kg shy of the bronze medal.
 This was Pakistan's first top 5 position at the Olympics since 1988 in sports other than field hockey.

 In the 2021 World Weightlifting Championships in Tashkent, Talib won the bronze medal in the 67 kg category by lifting 143 kg in the snatch event.
 This was Pakistan's first-ever medal at the World Weightlifting Championships.

-However, Talib soon after tested positive for norandrosterone, a banned performance-enhancing drug, and was provisionally suspended.
+However, later that same year, Talib tested positive for norandrosterone, a banned performance-enhancing drug, and received a three-year ban.